Frequently Asked Questions (FAQ)

 Questions about how rewards are redeemed should be directed to your rewards program.

 You may change plans.
 However, you will receive just one enrollment bonus.
 Please refer to our Contact Us page to find the correct phone number to call for assistance in switching your rewards plan.

 - What happens if there is a problem with my service?

 Please call your utility company.
 Your utility company is responsible for ensuring electricity and/or natural gas service is delivered to your home or business.
 Please refer to our Utility Contacts page.

-- Where does Energy Plus offer service?
+- Where does Energy Plus serve customers?

 - Does Energy Plus plan to offer service in additional states?

 - Can I be notified if Energy Plus becomes available in my area?

 We currently are licensed to serve electric customers in eight states: Connecticut, Illinois, Maryland, Massachusetts, New Jersey, New York, Ohio, and Pennsylvania.
 We also currently offer natural gas service in Maryland, New Jersey, New York and Ohio.
 To find out if your utility region is included in our service area, please visit our Service Areas map and select your state.
 Please note that Energy Plus is temporarily not enrolling new customers in Connecticut.

 Yes.
 We keep a close watch on energy markets across the country with an eye toward expansion.
 We began supplying electricity to customers in one state, New York, in 2007 and have since expanded to serve hundreds of thousands of customers across eight states.